South Africa dog hotel offers 'six star' canine luxury | Law-Order

 South Africa dog hotel offers 'six star' canine luxury

-The city's Supweroof Dog Hotel provides the pooches of well-to-do South Africans with the kind of treatment many humans in poverty-stricken South Africa could only dream of.
-"We've really tried to make sure that we offer a six star service," said Watson Mpala, a dog handler at Superwoof.
+Five stars is usually the most a luxury hotel can get, but one in Cape Town gives its canine guests such a pampering its owners say it deserves six.
+The city's Superwoof Dog Hotel provides the pooches of well-to-do South Africans with the kind of treatment many humans in poverty-stricken South Africa could only dream of.

 - Country: